us0p/interview_preparation/aws/mashup.md

 you to monitor memory usage, security, logging, and so on.

 ## Amazon Elastic Container Service (ECS)
-Is a highlyyy scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
+Is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
 ECS supports Docker containers.
 AWS supports the use of open-source Docker Community Edition and